 Effective January 1, 2015, the Company's board of directors adopted the 2015 Equity Incentive Plan (the 2015 Plan).
 Under the 2015 Plan, the Company may grant stock options, stock appreciation rights, restricted stock, restricted stock units and other awards to individuals who are then employees, officers, non-employee directors or consultants of the Company or its subsidiaries.
 Initially, a total of 801,033 shares of common stock was reserved for issuance under the 2015 Plan.
-In addition, the number of shares of common stock available for issuance under the 2015 Plan will be annually increased on the first day of each fiscal year during the term of the 2015 Plan, beginning with the 2016 fiscal year, by an amount equal to 4% of the total number of shares of common stock outstanding on December 31st of the preceding calendar year or such other amount as the Company's board of directors may determine.
+In addition, the number of shares of common stock available for issuance under the 2015 Plan.
+The annually increased on the first day of each fiscal year during the term of the 2015 Plan.
+By adjung with the 2016 fiscal year, by an amount equal to 4% of the total number of shares of common stock outstanding on December 31st of the preceding calendar year or such other amount as the Company's board of directors may determine.
 The maximum term of the options granted under the 2015 Plan is no more than ten years.
-Grants generally vest at 25% one year from the vesting commencement date and ratably each month thereafter for a period of 36 months, subject to continuous service.
-In December 2015, the 2015 Plan was a material inducement for individuals to commence employment at the Company in compliance with NASDAQ Listing Rule 5635(c)(4).
+Grants generally vest at 25% one year from the vesting common stock to be used exclusively for the grant of equity awards as a material inducement for individuals to commence employment at the Company in compliance with NASDAQ Listing Rule 5635(c)(4).